 Initial decision by the Editor-in-Chief

 The Editor-in-Chief seeks to make an initial decision within a week.
 Submissions that do not fully comply with the points made above will be automatically unsubmitted.
 Submissions that do not fall in the aims and scope of the journal or that are unlikely to pass peer-review will be rejected at this stage.
+The majority of submitted manuscripts is rejected at this stage, oftentimes because manuscripts remain underdeveloped with regard to argumentation, contribution to the literature, writing style, or speak to a too-restricted audience.
+Only manuscripts for which there is a good chance of eventual acceptance move to the next stage.

 Final decision by the Editor-in-Chief

-On the basis of the peer-review process, the Editor-in-Chief will make a final decision normally within six weeks.
+On the basis of the peer-review process, the Editor-in-Chief will make a final decision normally within six weeks after initial submission.
 This can be accept, reject, revise-and-resubmit or minor revisions.
 In the case of revise-and-resubmit, authors are requested to make changes to their original manuscript along the lines of the reviewer reports prior to resubmission.
 They should submit (1) a cover letter discussing the revisions made, (2) a manuscript with track-changes and (3) a clean manuscript without track-changes.
 All resubmitted manuscripts will be again sent out for peer-review.

 Any acceptance/minor revisions/revise-and-resubmit decision will likely come with one of the following conditions: